-It’s no secret that the most Ontario real estate markets have hit new highs this year, including Guelph despite a global pandemic.
+It’s no secret that the most Ontario real estate markets have hit new highs this year.
 This includes South Guelph.
 In late September, the Financial Post published an article identifying Guelph as one of the 5 fastest-growing markets in Canada.
 If you add in the full September sales, the average price of a home in Guelph is +14% this year.

-It’s worth noting that with all the press on Guelph real estate you’d anticipate a huge year of home sales.
+It’s worth noting that with Guelph real estate you’d anticipate a huge year of home sales.
 However, the overall number of sales is consistent with 2019.
 The big change is, the price buyers are paying is significantly higher than last year due to limited inventory.

 A large portion of gains come from a surge in buyers from area code 437, 416 and 905.
-These buyers are escaping big city life, historically low-interest rates and lifestyle changes as a result of COVID-19 have all played a major role in the real estate landscape in Guelph.
+These buyers are escaping big city life.
+With historically low-interest rates and lifestyle changes as a result of COVID-19, together these have all played a major role in the real estate landscape in Guelph.

 A look at Guelph real estate’s current performance by area

-However, despite citywide growth, not all areas grow at the same pace and so this month we’ll break Guelph neighbourhoods into three geographic areas to give a better idea of performance in the City: Downtown, North of Wellington St and South of Wellington St.
+However, despite citywide growth, not all areas grow at the same pace.
+As a result, this month we’ll break Guelph neighbourhoods into three geographic areas: Downtown, North of Wellington St and South of Wellington St.

 The hottest area in one of Canada’s fastest-growing markets: south Guelph

-The collective grouping of downtown Guelph neighbourhoods identified as Exhibition Park, St Georges Park, The Ward, General Hospital and Downtown proper have underperformed the market year to date.
-However, if you’re looking for a home in downtown Guelph, you’ve also likely noticed that there has been a lot less inventory available – 25% less, to be exact.
+The grouping of downtown Guelph neighbourhoods identified as Exhibition Park, St Georges Park, The Ward, General Hospital and Downtown proper have underperformed.
+If you’re looking for a home in downtown Guelph, you’ve notice that there has been a lot less inventory available – 25% less.

-Leading the group is St Georges Park with a 16% increase with a relatively flat number of listings available.
-Buyers here have pushed the prices up not only in the original area of century homes but even more so in the post-war bungalow portion between Stevenson and Victoria Rd.
+Leading the group is St Georges Park at 16% increase and relatively flat number of listings.
+Buyers here have pushed the prices up in the post-war bungalow portion between Stevenson and Victoria Rd.